blankaex/blog/pages/about/index.md

     <p><i>"Life is hard but thighs are soft."</i></p>
 </center>

-I'm a cyber security professional and play fighting games, card games and visual novels.
+Nihilistic cyber security professional that plays fighting games and JRPGs/visual novels.
 I also program, build arcade controllers and translate on the side.
-My sporadic blog posts will probably have something to do with at least one of those things.
+Blog posts are infrequent and sporadic.
+I would look elsewhere if you were after something interesting.